jonallured/jonallured.com/source/_posts/2009-12-30-quicksilver-on-snow-leopard.md

 ---
 favorite: false
 number: 2
-title: Quicksilver on Snow Leopard
+title: "Quicksilver on Snow Leopard"
 ---

 I've been lost and sad ever since I upgraded to Snow Leopard and couldn't run